A 1-second delay in page response can result in a 7% reduction in conversions.” – KISSmetrics

 Even the tiniest letter or space in your content already takes up one byte.
 At first glance, this doesn’t seem like a huge issue.
 Unfortunately, Unnecessary white spaces, in the long run, could add up and take a bigger chunk of your entire space.
 The more space that is occupied, the slower the page speed gets.

 Ranking high on search engines has never been an easy task.
 Despite the advancements in tools used to automate tasks.
-More than one factor has to be considered for ranking and speed is one of the primary requirement.
+More than one factor has to be considered for ranking and speed is one of the primary requirements.

 Even if you had good results in the past, there is no hundred percent guarantee that you will have the same efficiency right now.
 Regularly testing your site for its speed is an efficient way to ensure that you are not missing important upgrades or updates as necessary.
 Moreover, this will also keep you constantly aware of the common factors that are directly affecting the performance of your site.